clintwilson/servercert/docs/BR.md

 ### 5.5.1 Types of records archived

-The CA SHALL archive all Audit Log Events identified in [Section 5.4.1](#541-types-of-events-recorded).
+The CA SHALL archive all:
+1. Audit Log Event Records identified in [Section 5.4.1](#541-types-of-events-recorded); and
+2. Documentation relating to the verification, issuance, and revocation of certificate requests and Certificates.

 ### 5.5.2 Retention period for archive